seansfkelley/react-layered-chart/API.md

 #### `mergeIntervals(intervals, defaultInterval?)`

 Returns a interval that covers all the provided intervals.
-Returns `defaultInterval` if no intervals are given and `null` if `defaultInterval` is not given either.
+Returns `defaultInterval` if no intervals are given and `undefined` if `defaultInterval` is not given either.

 ```tsx
 mergeIntervals([ { min: 0, max: 50 }, { min: -10, max: 35 } ]);